exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-samples/README.md

 Also there are some examples of custom dependsOn actions creating.
 They are placed in the module `toolkit-samples-package`.
 In the package `apps.authoring-toolkit.samples.components.content` are placed components with their logic and styles.
 Custom logic of the components is placed in `component_name/clientlib/authoring`.
-There is custom dependsOn actions in the `abilities-component ` and `warrior-description-component`.
+There are custom dependsOn actions in the `abilities-component ` and `warrior-description-component`.